openbmc/openbmc/poky/documentation/bsp-guide/bsp.rst

    to create the sysroot when building a Wic image.

 -  :term:`SERIAL_CONSOLES`:
-   Defines a serial console (TTY) to enable using getty.
-In this case, the baud rate is "115200" and the device name is "ttyO0".
+   Defines one or more serial consoles (TTYs) to enable using getty.

 -  :term:`PREFERRED_PROVIDER_virtual/kernel <PREFERRED_PROVIDER>`:
    Specifies the recipe that provides "virtual/kernel" when more than